 Business Analyst jobs are hard to get in to, so once you’ve landed one it’s key to impress.
-As a result we’ve put together some top tips to help you get the most out of your Business Analyst jobs.
+As a result we’ve put together some top tips for Business Analyst roles.

 - Use every Business Analyst job as an opportunity to learn about other people